-- (f) comply with all Directions currently in force; and - (g) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms; and - (h) otherwise comply with the relevant COVIDSafe Plan while in Victoria and in any other State, Territory or Green Zone Country (including while travelling to and from a red zone or orange zone in the other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria); and - (i) without limiting paragraph (h), if the person is specified worker permitted to enter Victoria for the purpose of a Tier 1 or Tier 2 event under the Public Event Framework, comply with the relevant COVIDSafe Plan for the Tier 1 or Tier 2 Event.
+- (b) unless the person is a Victorian resident, only remain in Victoria for the period reasonably necessary to provide the specified work; and - (c) comply with all Directions currently in force; and - (d) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms; and - (e) otherwise comply with the relevant COVIDSafe Plan while in Victoria and in any other State, Territory or Green Zone Country (including while travelling to and from a red zone or orange zone in the other State, Territory or Green Zone Country in the 14 days prior to entry to Victoria); and

+(f) without limiting subclause (e), if the person is specified worker permitted to enter Victoria for the purpose of a Tier 1 or Tier 2 event under the Public Event Framework, comply with the relevant COVIDSafe Plan for the Tier 1 or Tier 2 Event.

-Note: a specified worker may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependent is to receive emergency or essential medical care or other urgent care, provided the dependent complies with the requirements under subclause (2) whilst in Victoria.
+Note: a specified worker (other) or a specified worker (exclusive outdoor activities) may be accompanied by a dependent child under the age of 18 years or other dependent person, such as an adult with a disability, if the dependant is to receive emergency or essential medical care or other urgent care, provided the dependant complies with the requirements under subclause (2) whilst in Victoria.